 Where did you go to high school?

-Did you attend college?
-If so, where?
+Where did you attend college?

 What do you do in your spare time?